paulet-art/alx-low_level_programming/0x00-hello_world/README.md

  <br/>
 A series of files each running a specific program.<br/>

+  1. 0-preprocessor
-  1. 0-preprocessor - runs a C file through the preprocessor  <br/>
+      - runs a C file through the preprocessor  <br/>
+  2. 1-compiler
-  2. 1-compiler - compiles a C file but does not link<br/>
+     - compiles a C file but does not link<br/>
+  3. 2-assembler
+     - generates the assembly code of a C code.
+The code is saved in in the variable '''$CFILE'''